-Distributions for the last two years are listed in the table above.
+Distributions for the last four years are listed in the table above.
 For prior distributions, please contact a Saturna representative.

 Regulations regarding distributions can be complex, and there are several methods for managing your tax liability.
 Please consult a tax advisor about your particular circumstances.
 You also may obtain helpful information by calling the Internal Revenue Service at 1-800-829-1040 or visiting www.irs.gov.